Clean Water Act Human Health Water Quality Criteria/Fish Consumption Rate

 EPA’s national HHWQC already contain needlessly conservative assumptions such as that people drink 2.4 liters (about 2.5 quarts) of untreated surface water every day for 70 years.
 New national policies that promote tribal treaty rights in environmental protection have led EPA to pressure states to calculate their HHWQC on even more conservative assumptions, such as a Fish Consumption Rate (FCR) of 175 grams/day and extremely conservative excess lifetime cancer risk levels.
-While, to date, EPA has only pressed Northwest states and Maine to adopt these new policies, the agency could apply them to any state with a recognized tribe with a treaty with the U.S. — more than 40 states.
+While, to date, EPA has only pressed Northwest states and Maine to adopt these new policies, it is unclear how many states could be subject to this new policy there are more than 40 states with a recognized tribe with a treaty with the U.S.

 Overstepping Its Authority in the Northwest and Maine

 EPA pressured Oregon to adopt more stringent HHWQC, and recently proposed to impose federal HHWQC on Washington that are even more stringent that those adopted in Oregon.
 EPA also pressured Idaho to adopt unnecessarily stringent HHWQC.
-In 2015, EPA rejected Maine’s HHWQC based on the same policies and announced it would impose federal HHWQC there, as it did in Washington.
-Maine sued EPA over the rejected standards.
+In 2015, EPA rejected Maine’s HHWQC based on the same policies and in April 2016 proposed federal HHWQC for Maine that include an even higher FCR than it proposed in Washington - 286 grams/day.